Isn’t potty training a toddler, a difficult task? Well, we think so too.

 - Depends on how often your child needs to pee, which in turn depends on the liquid consumption.
-On an average, once every hour and a-half is good.
+On average, once every hour and a-half is good.

 - For potty, you should let your child try doing it on the potty seat once every two hours till it happens.
 Once done, you’re set for the next 5-6 hours.

 6) How long should your toddler sit on the potty when potty training?

 - Don’t wear out your child in your excitement to potty train.
 Make him/her use the toilet for a bit and then let go.
 He/she will let you know if the potty is happening or not by continuing to sit longer when it is.

 So you’ve put all the possible tips together and tried every rule of the book and yet, your toddler still swears by the diaper.
 Let him/her be!